bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 I then reset the basic alignment options for the images by setting the border to zero.

-Next, let\'s focus on the container.
+Next, let&apos;s focus on the container.

 ![](images2/media/image113.png){width="3.375in"
 height="4.052083333333333in"}First, I set the value of display to flex,